 in 2013 I co-organised the workshop "Archaeology of the Formative period in Argentina: a meeting to integrate areas and sub-disciplines, review concepts and enhance current research impact", with Dr Alejandra Korstanje and colleagues at the Institute of Archaeology and Museum, Universty of Tucuman.
 Tafí del Valle, Tucumán, Argentina, 11-13 April.

 The papers presented were published in a peer-reviewed Open Access book with the sponsorship of the Sociedad Argentina de Antropología.
 The book is the first synthetic overview of NW Argentina's Formative period created in decades, coombining critical revisions with the latest research by leading teams working in the area.
 The book can be accessed here:

-Journals: Journal of Social Archaeology; World Archaeology; Cambridge Archaeological Journal; Journal of Archeological Science; International Journal of Heritage; Intersecciones (Journal of the University of Olavarría, Argentina); Cuadernos del INAPL (Journal of the Institute of Anthropology, Secretary of Culture, Argentina); Arqueología Sur/Sudamericana.
+Journals: Journal of the Royal Anthropological Institute; Journal of Social Archaeology; World Archaeology; International Journal of Heritage Studies; Journal of Archeological Science; Quarternary International; Cambridge Archaeological Journal; Rendiconti Lincei; Chungara-Revista de Antropologia Chilena; Intersecciones (Journal of the University of Olavarría, Argentina); Arqueologia (Revista ICA-UBA); Anales de Arqueologia; Cuadernos del INAPL (Journal of the Institute of Anthropology, Secretary of Culture, Argentina); Arqueología Sur/Sudamericana.

 Books: Procesos Sociales Prehispánicos en los Andes Meridionales (Nielsen et al. eds, U. of Jujuy Press, Argentina); Physical, chemical and biological indicators in Argentine archaeology: theory, methods and applications, BAR International series (Kligmann, D & M. Morales, eds).